 We intend to enter into a bank credit facility to be used for general corporate purposes and issue debt in connection with the Spin-Off.
-We will describe the terms of this new credit facility after we have negotiated the terms with the applicable parties.
+We will describe the terms of this new credit facility and any such debt after we have negotiated the terms with the applicable parties.